ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/troubleshoot.md

 ### Check the Ethernet interface {#trbl_verify_eth}

-\urlout{CMSIS-View} shows you static information about the operation of a software component.
+\urlout{Component-Viewer-About} shows you static information about the operation of a software component.
 In the µVision debugger, go to **Debug -> View -> Watch windows -> Network** to see the status information of the network library:

 ![Component Viewer for the Network library](trbl_cv_nw.png)